banalok/Streamlit/README.md

 Launching the Application:

+Note: DL-SCAN is also available online on Hugging Face Spaces.
+This web application can be accessed from: https://huggingface.co/spaces/dlscan/dlscan.

-Note: Using the Anaconda distribution is recommended for setting up and running the program. https://www.anaconda.com/download
+For larger files, faster performance, and customization, running DL-SCAN locally is recommended.
+Using the Anaconda distribution is recommended for setting up and running the program. https://www.anaconda.com/download

 1. Clone this Github repository to the local machine.